 Banana Donuts are moist baked banana donuts topped with a thick brown butter icing.
 They are a great alternative to banana bread if you are looking for a way to use up your overripe bananas.

-As much as I love a good banana bread (see my favorite recipe here) you can only eat so much of it.
+As much as I love a good banana bread (my Chocolate Chip Banana Bread recipe is next level) you can only eat so much of it.
 Enter: this Banana Donut Recipe.
 Now you have another way to use up your overripe bananas!

 Honestly, the donuts are great plain and I would eat them like that all day long, but you know I had to throw an extra special icing on top.
 Brown Butter Icing takes these banana baked donuts from an 8 to a 10!
 It is really simple and easy to make, but the icing tastes like you spent forever making it.

 Baked donuts are one of my favorite things to make because they are insanely versatile and so simple.
 You throw them in a mold, bake them, and they're ready in no time.
 They are a great treat to make with kids, as well!